- About us

-The key change is that the responsibility of defining the IR35 status of the assignment will switch from the individual’s Limited Company, to the end-client.
+The key change is that the responsibility of defining the IR35 status of the assignment switched from the individual’s Limited Company, to the end-client.
 This means that companies are also responsible and potentially liable for any misclassifications.

 The requirement of the legislation states that all companies must take ‘reasonable care’ when assessing if roles are inside or outside of IR35.
 Taking a ‘blanket approach’ to assess all roles won’t deliver this.

 The potential financial penalties can be significant if incorrect steps are implemented, so it is important that companies have the right tools, processes and partners in place to help them manage their risk, whilst still capitalising on the many benefits of a contractor workforce.